 But the excitement of the virtual classroom and its success hasn’t meant face to face lessons have disappeared.
 Some courses by necessity will need to be face to face once restrictions are lifted.
 However, for other courses, people will have the opportunity to choose which model of learning suits them best.
 John says that “about 20 per cent of students would prefer face to face delivery” and confirms that they’ll be able to resume study in that way as soon as is possible.

-The Certificate IV in Building and Construction (Building) Full-Time is one that John is particularly proud of.
+The full time delivery of the (CPC40110) Certificate IV in Building and Construction (Building) over January is one that John is particularly proud of.
 He explains that it came about when they realised that there were people working in the construction industry who “really wanted to do some formal training.”
 Unfortunately, the nature of their work with long hours including weekend work, meant it was impractical for them to undertake a course based on two evenings a week over an extended period.

 This is when TIV innovatively crafted a course that such people could do in January, a time which historically sees a lot of people in the industry taking their annual leave.
 John explains, “We thought why not craft a Program which contains exactly the same content as the standard course but where the bulk of the course content is delivered over a three-and-a-half-week period – 8 hours a day, six days a week?”
 Then, in conjunction with the Student Support Team, participants will complete the program, including accessing further training if necessary, at times that fitted their busy work schedules.